String Interpolation

 Embedding variable or expression values within a string using template literals or similar syntax.

 String interpolation is the ability to embed variable or expression values directly within a string literal.
-It offers better readability than string concatenation and is widely adopted in modern programming languages.
+It offers better readability than string concatenation (joining with the + operator) and is widely adopted in modern programming languages.
+It is used in virtually every scenario involving dynamic text construction, from generating user-facing messages and powering template engines to formatting log output.

 String interpolation requires security awareness.
-Interpolating user input directly can lead to SQL injection or XSS vulnerabilities, making proper escaping essential.
-Security programming guides teach safe string handling practices.
+Directly interpolating user input can cause SQL injection or XSS vulnerabilities, making proper escaping and parameterized queries essential.
+Template engines like EJS, Jinja2, and Handlebars often include auto-escaping features, but misuse of raw or safe filters remains a common pitfall. see glans stimulator on Amazon cover safe string handling practices.